IMPORTANT NOTICE TO ALL PATIENTS

-Teeth can crack or break due to trauma, or due to excessive wear.
-If you leave damaged tooth untreated, you risk inflammation of the roots and gums around the tooth, which can further result in a tooth loss.
+Teeth can crack or break due to trauma or excessive wear.
+If you leave a damaged tooth untreated, you risk inflammation of the roots and gums around the tooth, which can further result in tooth loss.
 A cracked or broken tooth can easily be fixed by bonding or composite veneers if the damage is more prominent.

 Dental avulsion occurs when a tooth is knocked out.
-It is best to try and find the knocked-out tooth and keep it for dental re-insertion as soon as possible.
-If an avulsed tooth cannot be saved an artificial tooth replacement, such as a crown or bridge, may be used to restore dental structure and function.
+In a situation like this, it is best to try and find the knocked-out tooth and keep it for dental re-insertion as soon as possible.
+If an avulsed tooth cannot be saved, an artificial tooth replacement, such as a crown or bridge, may be used to restore dental structure and function.

 Partial tooth dislodgement

-Usually a result of a trauma/injury, tooth dislodgement can occur either when the tooth is pushed inside the gum, or when it becomes loose and changes its direction pointing either inward or outward.
-Urgent dental treatment is required when this happens to prevent any damage to the nerves inside the bone and help save the tooth.
+Usually a result of a trauma/injury, tooth dislodgement can occur either when the tooth is pushed inside the gum or when it becomes loose and changes its direction, pointing either inward or outward.
+When this happens, urgent dental treatment is required to prevent any damage to the nerves inside the bone and help save the tooth.